Lecrapouille/OpenGlassBox/doc/script.md

 ```

 The header is followed by the clock, `city Name size U V`, globals, paths, nodes, segments, units, areas, map cells, and agents.
 Traffic flow is also saved so a loaded city does not treat every road as empty.

+A save identifies the ruleset it was created with.
+Loading fails if a required type is missing or the ruleset hash differs.
+During ruleset development, the demo can open saves with a stale checksum; required types must still exist.

+See [engine documentation](engine.md#saving-citysave) for how the loader uses the fingerprint.